 Small claim cases must be filed in the county where the defendant resides or does business.
 When filing a small claim case you will need the following information:

 - Name and address of the person, company and/or corporation being sued

 - Reason for the suit

-The amount of money you seek to recover may not exceed $10,000 in cases brought by a natural person (a natural person is defined as a human being).
-The limit for all other cases brought by a business, corporation, or other business entity, remains at $5,000.
+The amount of money requested in the claim may not exceed $10,000 in cases brought by a natural person (a natural person is defined as a human being).
+The limit for all other cases brought by a business, corporation, or other business entity, is $5,000.
 The filing fee must be made in cash, VISA or Mastercard.
-No personal checks are accepted.
-New small claims cases are accepted until 4:00 PM Monday through Friday.
+Personal checks are not accepted.